EGorsel/mendix-userlib-cleanup/README.md

 ## 📖 1.
 How to Use

    ### 📥 1.1.
 Quick Start

+> In case your browser blocks the .exe file, download the .zip file instead, unzip after downloading and copy paste the 'mx--cleanuserlib.exe' file in the root directory of your Mendix project.

    - **Setup**:
       - Download the [latest release](https://github.com/EGorsel/mendix-userlib-cleanup/releases)
       - Place `mx--cleanuserlib.exe` in your **Mendix Project Root** (the folder containing the `.mpr` file).

-   > [!TIP]
-   > In case your browser blocks the .exe file, download the .zip file instead, unzip after downloading and copy paste the 'mx--cleanuserlib.exe' file to your Mendix project root directory

    - **Run**:
       - Open your project folder in File Explorer.